LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Design and Implementation

 \subsection{Design of LCFI}

-Unlike LLFI which focuses on the impact caused by different software faults and hardware faults, \textsc{LCFI} focuses on how different lossy compression error distributions impact on the running of different programs.
-Thus, to build LCFI, we modified the way LLFI injects faults and faults themselves.
+Unlike LLFI that focuses on the impact caused by different software faults and hardware faults, \textsc{LCFI} focuses on how different lossy compression errors impact the running of different programs.
+Thus, to build LCFI, we modify the way LLFI injects faults and faults themselves.
 The core design of \textsc{LCFI} is shown in Figure \ref{fig:design2}.

 We propose the following designs in \textsc{LCFI} to satisfy the previously described goals.
-More details will be showed later for the use description in Section \ref{sec:model}. \begin{itemize} \item \textbf{Applicability:} We provide several YAML files which users can edit.
-In these YAML files, users can easily select the variable where they want to inject the fault and select what kind of the fault they want to inject.
+More details will be shown later in Section \ref{sec:model}. \begin{itemize} \item \textbf{Applicability:} We provide several YAML files that users can edit.
+In these YAML files, users can easily select the variable where they want to inject the fault and select what kind of fault model they want to inject.
 Users are not required to understand how lossy compression works but can still get results directly. \item \textbf{Customizable:} Unlike LLFI's complex step of customizing faults, we provide a template for the distribution of lossy compression errors.
-To custom faults or distributions, users just need to simply edit this template and recompile the project. \item \textbf{Ease-to-Use:} Using the Python scripts we provide, \textsc{LCFI} can automatically find the location of specific variables in the IR file.
-Users can use the Python scripts to tell the injector what index it should target.
+To custom faults or error distributions, users just need to simply edit this template and recompile the code. \item \textbf{Ease-to-Use:} By using the Python scripts that we provide, \textsc{LCFI} can automatically find the location of specific variables in the IR file.
+Users can use the scripts to notify the injector what index it should target.
 Thus, users do not need to understand a complicated IR file to use \textsc{LCFI}. \item \textbf{Top-Down Comprehensive Result:} \textsc{LCFI} generates both high-level and underlying results such as standard output files and IR-level results.
-Users can use both information to perform program-level error propagation analysis. \end{itemize}
+Users can use both results to perform program-level error propagation analysis. \end{itemize}